-As the Administration seeks to terminate the U.S.’ relationship with WHO, please tell Congress that this decision would cripple the global response to COVID-19.
+As the Administration formally withdraws the U.S. from the World Health Organization, please tell Congress that this decision would cripple the global response to COVID-19.

-I was extremely disappointed to learn that the Trump Administration has decided to “terminate” our relationship with the World Health Organization (WHO).
+I was extremely disappointed to learn that the Trump Administration has decided to formally withdraw from the World Health Organization (WHO).

 Members of Congress, on both sides of the aisle, have consistently worked to fully fund the WHO, in keeping with a long tradition of U.S. leadership in global public health.